4est-is-Forrest/square-iron/content/docs/about/_index.md

 weight:

 ---
-Additional details regarding my work and academic experience can be found in the following sections.
+Additional details regarding my work, academic and skill experience can be found in the following sections.

 ***